Fattouche/DayTrader/README.md

 Day trader is a stock exchange platform built for performance and reliability.

+## Design

+This project is implemented in 2 different ways:

+1. Django(Python)
+- Rest communication
+- Nginx LB
+- Redis job queue
+- Django_rq workers
+- Memcached for caching
+- Mysql DB

+2. Golang
+- GRPC communication
+- Nginx LB
+- Memcached for caching
+- Mysql Db

 ## Development

-To start using the django app simply run `docker-compose up`.
-This will create one replica of the web app.
-The nginx loadbalancer will be responsible for loadbalancing requests towards the web application.
-To test that the app is working properly simply go to `localhost` which shows the site through the loadbalancer.
-If you want to see each individual web app, run `docker-compose ps` and copy the port number on the left side of the colon and use that as the hostname `localhost<port>`.
+To start using either app cd into the respective directory and run `docker-compose up`

 ## Generator

-To run the generator, `cd workload_generator/golang` and run `docker-compose up`
+To run the generator, cd into the respective directory and then `cd workload_generator` and run `docker-compose up`

 ## Quote server